Whitby Abbey: Priors and abbots

 The first prior of the reestablished monastery, Reinfrid, ruled for many years before being killed in an accident.
 He was buried at St Peter's at Hackness, now in North Yorkshire.
 He was succeeded as prior by Serlo de Percy.

 Dracula

-Bram Stoker's 1897 novel Dracula featured Count Dracula as a creature resembling a large dog which came ashore at the headland and runs up the 199 steps to the graveyard of St Mary's Church in the shadow of the Whitby Abbey ruins.
-The abbey is also described in Mina Harker’s diary in the novel:
+Bram Stoker's 1897 novel Dracula featured Count Dracula as a creature resembling a large dog which came ashore at the headland and ran up the 199 steps to the graveyard of St Mary's Church in the shadow of the Whitby Abbey ruins.
+The abbey is also described in Mina Harker's diary in the novel: